martinbydefault/martinbydefault.github.io/pages/cheatsheets/cheatsheet_git.md

 title="Ignore local changes to tracked files (we have that with local modifications to config files)" content="
 `git update-index --skip-worktree <file>`
+(This only works if you don't pull again from master)

 <sub>*Reference: [StackOverflow](https://stackoverflow.com/a/13631525)*</sub>
 " %}